iNtEgraIR2021/python-requests-docset/README.md

-# python-requests-docset
+# Docset generator for requests

-docset generation for python requests module
+As the title reads this repo generates docsets for the python requests module.